f4analysis tips and tutorials

 5. Case comparison and typology

-Adding/importing additional texts to the project allows for more case descriptions and later comparison.
-For the final report, all results can be exported as RTF files for further editing, e.g. in Word.
+Adding/importing additional texts to the project enables further case descriptions and a later comparison.
+For the final report, all results can be exported as RTF files for further processing, e.g. in Word.

 1. selection of data and sequencing

-This is how we implemented it in f4analysis:
+This is how we have implemented it in f4analyse:

-• First, we create a new text and add the appropriate audio file to it. (pencil symbol behind the text).
+• First, we create a new text and add the appropriate audio file. (pencil symbol behind the text).
 And exactly, there is no text content yet!

-• For the later thematic structuring we create a main code with the case name.
-(In our example text name: group 1 / code name: segmentation group 1).
+• For subsequent thematic structuring, we create a main code with the case name.
+(In our example, text name: Group 1 / code name: Segmentation Group 1)

-• With the key F4 (start/stop) we listen to the interview.
+• Press F4 (Start/Stop) to listen to the interview.

-• If there is a change of topic, we write the word “to” and put a time marker behind it with the F8 key./li>
+• For a topic change, we write the word “to” and place a time marker behind it using the F8 key.

-• We code this time marker with a new code, which we create as a subcode, entering the topic of the spoken section as the name.
+• We encode this time marker with a new code, which we create as a subcode and enter the subject of the spoken section as the name.

-• After listening to the whole interview, we select the passages relevant for the analysis.
+• After listening to the entire interview, we select the relevant passages for analysis.
 As a visual marker, we color the code of the selected passage in a different color.

-• We transcribe the relevant passage(s) directly in f4analysis by listening, pressing the F4 key (start/stop playback) and typing.
+• We transcribe the relevant passage(s) directly in f4analyse by listening, pressing the F4 key (start/stop playback) and typing.

 Assignment to codes.
-The yellow coded segment has been selected as relevant for analysis and transcribed.
+The section coded in yellow was selected as relevant for the analysis and transcribed.

 2. formulating interpretation

-This is how we implemented it in f4analysis:
+This is how we have implemented it in f4analyse:

-• We carefully read the first segment to be analyzed and identify themes (what is being talked about).
+• We read the first segment to be analyzed carefully and identify topics (what is being talked about).

-• The Formulating Interpretation is recorded in the name of a new subcode to the code of the sequence.
-For a better overview we use different colors for each additional subcode.
-(For this purpose it is useful to set the “Insertion position of new codes” to “bottom” in the settings of f4analysis).
+• The formulating interpretation is recorded in the name of a new subcode to the code of the sequence.
+For a better overview, we use different colors for each additional subcode.
+(It makes sense to set the “Insert position of new codes” to “bottom” in the f4analyse settings)

 • The corresponding text passage is assigned to the appropriate subcode.

-• In the code tree all formulating interpretations can now be read in sequential order.
+• All formulating interpretations can now be read in sequential order in the code tree.

-• We then record the formulating fine interpretation in a memo for each passage.
-To do this, we select the passage, click on Memo and type in the fine interpretation.
+• In a memo for each passage, we then record the formulating fine interpretation.
+To do this, we mark the passage, click on Memo and type in the fine interpretation here.

-Figure 2: Formulating interpretation by sequential assignment of codes
+Figure 2: Formulating interpretation by sequentially assigning codes

 3. reflective interpretation

-This is how we implemented it in f4analysis:
+This is how we have implemented it in f4analyse:

-• Each passage that we previously coded in the formulating interpretation, we now read through to make a reflective interpretation.
+• We now read through each passage that we have previously coded in the formulating interpretation in order to make a reflective interpretation.

-• We add the results of the reflective interpretation to the memo for each segment.
+• We supplement the results of the reflective interpretation in the memo for the respective segment.

 Figure 3: Reflective interpretation in a memo